Origin of life and speciation

 8. Processes shaping life on Earth, from its origins to its diversity.

-This quiz contains the concept-based most frequently asked 25 MCQs of “Environmental Biology – Origin of life and speciation“.
+This quiz contains 25 concept-based MCQs on “Environmental Biology – Origin of life and speciation“.
 Each question has a single correct/most appropriate answer.

-1. In which type of reproductive isolation, mating or fertilization occurs at different times?
+1. In which type of reproductive isolation does mating or fertilisation occur at different times?

 a) Mechanical